-Over 26,000 woman’s condoms distributed in Zambia and Malawi through our innovative product introduction platform, EECO.
+Over 137,000 Woman’s Condoms were sold in Zambia and Malawi through our innovative product introduction platform, EECO.

 The EECO project is designed to support the introduction of new and improved contraceptive methods that address method-related reasons for non-use and better meet the reproductive health needs of women and girls.

 In sub-Saharan Africa and Asia, EECO introduces promising contraceptive methods through pilot studies.
 Based on learning from these pilots, EECO produces roadmaps for introducing and creating demand for product lines that can fill gaps in the market for family planning.
 Each product in the EECO portfolio has important benefits; some are non-hormonal, others are long-acting and reversible, and others are discreet and used only on demand.
 Several are self-use methods, which help to overcome barriers such as lack of access to healthcare providers or provider biases.

 Woman’s Condom: A new type of female condom, offering non-hormonal triple protection against unintended pregnancy and sexually transmitted infections, including HIV.
 Developed by PATH, the Woman’s Condom’s unique design features allow for easy insertion and removal, as well as a secure fit.